badgeteam/website.old/content/project/disobey2019/index.md

 ---
 date        : 2019-04-10T13:14:57+02:00
 draft       : true
-short_title : "Disobey2019"
+short_title : "Disobey 2019"
-title       : "Disobey2019"
+title       : "Disobey 2019"
-description : "Disobey2019 Project"
+description : "Disobey 2019 Project"

 # Identifying mnemonics, to refer to this project from other items like blogs, etc.
 projects    : ["DISOBEY2019"]